-Moderate Game-Playing Appears Benian
+Moderate Game-Playing Appears Benign

 Existing research indicates that moderate game playing does not significantly impact children's social skills and relationships with friends and family either positively or negatively.
 Studies often found no differences in the "sociability" and social interactions of computer game players versus nonplayers,44 but a few studies found some mildly positive effects.
-For example, one study found that frequent game players met friends outside school more often than less frequent players.45 Another study of 20 families with new home computer game sets explored the benefits and dangers of playing games and found that computer games tended to bring family members together for shared play and interaction.46 one leisure activity at the expense of others will hamper social and educational development.47 Indeed, one study of fourth- to twelfth-grade students found that those who reported playing arcade video games or programming their home computer for more than an hour per day, on average, tended to believe they had less control over their lives compared with their peers.48 In addition, some evidence suggests that repeated playing of violent computer games may lead to increased aggressiveness and hostility and desensitize children to violence.49
+For example, one study found that frequent game players met friends outside school more often than less frequent players.
+Another study of 20 families with new home computer game sets explored the benefits and dangers of playing games and found that computer games tended to bring family members together for shared play and interaction.46

+Less is known, however, about the longterm effects of excessive computer use among the 7% to 9% of children who play computer games for 30 hours per week or more.
+It has been suggested that spending a disproportionate amount of time on any one leisure activity at the expense of others will hamper social and educational development.
+Indeed, one study of fourth- to twelfth-grade students found that those who reported playing arcade video games or programming their home computer for more than an hour per day, on average, tended to believe they had less control over their lives compared with their peers.
+In addition, some evidence suggests that repeated playing of violent computer games may lead to increased aggressiveness and hostility and desensitize children to violence.